-For organizations that have upgraded to Premier Newsletter from the core offering, you’ll also see an option to View past newsletters in the top left corner.
+For organizations that have upgraded to Employee Newsletter from the core offering, you’ll also see an option to View past newsletters in the top left corner.
 This will take you to a read-only version of the core newsletter UI where you can view analytics for any newsletter sent in the previous system.
 Newsletters scheduled to be sent out in the core system will be sent out as scheduled, but no changes will be able to be made.

 Components and flow

-The Premier Newsletter is a template-based newsletter builder.
+The Employee Newsletter is a template-based newsletter builder.
 To start building a newsletter, you must create a new template or select an existing template from which to start assembling a newsletter.
 Once the template is selected, you can drag and drop various standard newsletter components into a WYSIWYG editor.
 Once satisfied with the look and content, you can preview, save as a draft, or move on to schedule and send the newsletter.

 There are three options to create a new template.